IEAWind-Task19/T19IceLossMethod/docs/source/background.rst

 .. [#f2] Alternatively, detailed weather model air pressure values can used.
 Of course if air pressure is measured, that is the preferred alternative
-.. [#f3] Warning: Some nacelle temperature sensors have shown a constant bias of +2…3 °C due to radiation heat ofnacelle.
+.. [#f3] Warning: Some nacelle temperature sensors have shown a constant bias of +2...3 °C due to radiation heat of nacelle.
 Investigating this bias is recommended (compare to met mast, weather models etc)
 .. [#f4] Engineering ToolBox, (2003).
 Altitude above Sea Level and Air Pressure. [online] Available at: https://www.engineeringtoolbox.com/air-altitude-pressure-d_462.html
-.. [#f5] Alternatively, if controller mode is not available or known, use following filter criterias: IF P\ :sub:`min` > 0.005 ∙ P\ :sub:`rated` AND P\ :sub:`mean` > 0.05 ∙ P\ :sub:`rated` THEN Power production mode = normal
+.. [#f5] Alternatively, if controller mode is not available or known, use following filter criterias: IF P\ :sub:`min` > 0.005  P\ :sub:`rated` AND P\ :sub:`mean` > 0.05  P\ :sub:`rated` THEN Power production mode = normal
 .. [#f6] This temperature limit needs to be set high enough to assume that turbine is not influenced by icing at these temperatures